 “What’s your name?”

-He turns left, stares into the empty air, sees a car, a stranger.
+He turns to the wall, stares into the empty air, sees a car, a stranger.

 “Uh … Mac.
 It’s Mac,” he says but without conviction.

-The two women look doubtingly toward each other.
+The two women look doubtingly at each other.

 “Mac what?” asks the brunette.